s-20/unnamed/Scrap/SCRAPNOTES.md

 - Need to modify Burn.md CCSummary.md Characteristics.md to account for changes.
 - Skills are now what Focuses were
-- Focuses are what SPecialties were
+- Focuses are what Specialties were

 ## Synergy.md